lockpicksecurity/lockpicksecurity.github.io/_posts/2024-11-18-SANS-Holiday-Hack-Challenge-2024.md

 ## Hardware hacking part 2 (easy)
 Once we enter the terminal we do “ls -alh” to display all contents of the home’s folder.
-This suggest we have an interesting file called access_cards, but the focus first is on the bash history file.
+This suggest we have an interesting file called "access_cards", but the focus first is on the bash history file.
 It reveals the passcode left in there hidden in plain sight.

 <p><img src="{{site.baseurl}}/images/sans2024/image041.png"></p>